nerc-project/nerc-docs/docs/openstack/persistent-storage/mount-the-object-storage.md

     ps aux | grep mount-s3

     root       13585  0.0  0.0 1060504 11672 ?
 Sl   02:00   0:00 /usr/bin/mount-s3 bucket1 /home/ubuntu/bucket1 --profile nerc --endpoint-url https://stack.nerc.mghpcc.org:13808 --read-only --allow-other --force-path-style --debug

+##### Stopping the service

+Stopping the service causes the container to unmount from the mount point.
+To disable your service on every reboot:

+    sudo systemctl disable --now mountpoint-s3.service

+Confirm the Service is not in "Active" Status:

+    sudo systemctl status mountpoint-s3.service

+Unmount the local mount point:

+If you have the local mounted directory "bucket1" already mounted, unmount it (replace `~/bucket1` with the location in which you have it mounted):

+    fusermount -u ~/bucket1

+**Or,**

+    sudo umount -l ~/bucket1

+Now reboot your VM:

+    sudo reboot

 !!! note "Further Reading"
     For further details, including instructions for downloading and installing